Updated: Apr 13, 2022

 Resolution 62/242.
 The Human Right to Water and Sanitation: “Recognizes the right to safe and clean drinking water and sanitation as a human right that is essential for the full enjoyment of life and human rights” (3).

-More recently, the government promised to lift all long-term drinking water advisories on reserves by March 2021 (4).
-Since November 2015, 87 water advisories have been lifted and 56 remain (4).
+UPDATE FEBRUARY, 2020: More recently, the government promised to lift all long-term drinking water advisories on reserves by March 2021 (4).
+Since November 2015, 88 long-term drinking water advisories have been lifted in Canada. while 61 remain.
+This image was adapted from the Government of Canada, updated on February 15th, 2020.
 Check in on this post to stay updated.